Skip to content

 For an unknown photo where you need to figure out where it was taken:

 Image investigation can rapidly cross into territory where the subject of a photo has not consented to being investigated.
-The toolkit does not collect or transmit any uploaded image — every photo you load stays on your machine.
+The toolkit does not transmit any image you load; every photo you load stays on your machine.
 But the outputs of image investigation can be sensitive.
 Apply judgment about what to publish, share, or store, particularly where private individuals are concerned.

 What the toolkit does not store

 Photos you load into the application are processed in memory and on local disk.
-They are not transmitted to ZeroTrace.
-They are not logged centrally.
-The only network calls the visual tools make are explicit reverse-image-search deep links you click and the optional aerial-imagery tile fetches in the comparator.
+They are not transmitted to ZeroTrace and are not logged centrally.
+The only network calls the visual tools make are the map-tile and search-API fetches named on each result.